Updated 10th April 2020 (first published in June 2018)

 First, why embrace?
 Why not detox?

 Why embrace?
 Because technology is not the enemy in itself and it has also been an incredibly positive force in my life.
-I don’t want to go “off the grid”, I want to manage my behaviours so that I’m in charge and so that they’re geared towards my productivity and happiness rather than what Google & Netflix want me to do (tell me that link isn’t sinister?).
+I don’t want to go “off the grid”, I want to manage my behaviours so that I’m in charge and so that they’re geared towards my productivity and happiness rather than what Google & Netflix want me to do (tell me that link isn’t worrying?).

 A) Awareness of the manipulation described above, how and when it works and the consequences for stress, anxiety, insomnia, attention, focus and happiness.
 Part of the reason I shared hw the exploitation works is that the awareness fo it alone was enough to start shifting some habits and behaviours.